 The same lab has developed, tested and published studies using a second plant-based anti-inflammatory known as Amlexin®.
 Combined with Univestin, this offers the most comprehensive approach ever developed to deal with the most damaging force in human physiology.

 What could make this even better?
-A high-potency (95% curcuminoids) curcumin concentrate, and organic cranberry seed extract.
+A high-potency (95% curcuminoids) curcumin concentrate, and organic aronia berry extract.
 The result is Joint Venture™ available now from Altea Health Sciences.

 60 capsules only: $39.95